Everett Colby: New Jersey General Assembly

 We were incompetent.
 Perhaps some of us might, once upon a time, have been legislators; but boss rule was so old there that we didn't, we couldn't think for ourselves.
 We had lost the art of independent thought and work.
 We were dummies.
 We took orders, we waited for orders, we depended upon orders.
 Dummy legislators, that's what we were.

 Frustrated with their own party, Mayor Fagan and his corporation counsel George L. Record went to the Democrats who drew up a bill.
 The bill was buried in committee.
 Fagan went to Colby and asked him why he didn't have it reported.
 "I can't," Colby told him, "I'm not really a leader.
 I'm the real leader's dummy."
-A year later, at a Republican caucus, Colby asked why the bill could not be debated in the House.
+A year later, at a Republican caucus, Colby asked why the bill could not be debated in the Assembly.
 "Why, 'the Penn' (Pennsylvania Railroad) would raise hell," was the reply.
 "There was the reason, the real reason," said Colby in an interview later.
 "When the Mayor who represented the people of the second city in the state asked the legislature to consider a bill in their interest, that Jersey legislature couldn't because it represented 'the Penn,' a foreign corporation."